tsuriga/raphael.draggable-set/README.md

 ```

-See function documentation and demo code for arguments and more detailed examples.
+See function documentation and demo code for arguments and more versatile examples.

 ## DEMO ##

-Demo included and live version available on [the github pages page]().
+Demo included, live version available on [the github pages page]().

 ## CHANGELOG ##

-* (2015-11-10) v1.0.0 first version
+* v1.0.0 (2015-11-10): first version

 ## DEVELOPMENT IDEAS ##